iamtheyammer/branch-env-vars/README.md

 ### Warning: Unexpected input(s) 'YOUR_VAR_NAME', ...

 This warning is caused by the way GitHub parses `with` data.
 Don't worry about it.

+## Contributing

+Many folks have already contributed to this repo, and I'm so grateful to them.

+I absolutely appreciate pull requests adding and fixing functionality-- although if you'd like to add functionality I humbly ask that you create an issue first so that we can discuss how the feature will work.

+Also, please note that I'm a full-time student, so I may not be able to respond as quickly as I'd like, but this project is actively maintained.